Layout components

 Key Concepts of Layout

 A well-defined layout organizes content logically, allowing users to scan and navigate the page easily.
-Accessibility and usability are critical components, as a well-thought-out layout reduces cognitive load and aids in user retention.
+Accessibility and usability are critical components, as a well-thought-out layout reduces Cognitive Load and aids in user retention.

 Practical Applications in Web Design